-- Where an insured person qualifies for retirement pension or invalidity pension he/she shall be entitled to initial lumpsum payment and monthly pension.
-The amount of initial lumpsum payable is equal to monthly pension times 24
+- Where an insured person qualifies for retirement pension or invalidity pension he/she shall be entitled to commuted pension (initial lump sum) payment and Monthly Pension.

-- Where an insured person dies while receiving retirement or invalidity pension the survivors shall be entitled to a lumpsum grant equal to the monthly pension times 12.
+- Where an insured person dies while receiving retirement or Invalidity pension the survivors shall be entitled to a lump sum grant equal to the Monthly Pension times 36.